UEA Music Centre Awards (for all new and current students)

 The purpose of the awards is to support musicians of high standard who are willing to contribute significantly to the musical life of the University.
 The awards are intended for musicians of any instrument or voice and any style or tradition – including different national traditions - who can demonstrate an excellent standard of performance with a plan to enrich the musical life of the University.
 Award holders will be expected to develop innovative ways of contributing to music at UEA, and be leading members of ensembles across campus wherever possible.
 This may include forming new ensembles, performing at functions and offering solo and chamber music.

 The awards are worth £500 each year for successful applicants.
-Where a candidate shows promise and passion, but not quite met the award standard, £250 may be awarded to support their musical development towards a full award in a subsequent year.
+Where a candidate shows promise and passion, but has not quite met the award standard, £250 may be awarded to support their musical development towards a full award in a subsequent year.
 For a candidate that performs at an exceptional standard there is an award worth up to £1,000.
-This will be awarded via the same audition process and no separate application is necessary.The awards are made for one year, but if the holder wishes to continue and can demonstrate that they have made significant contributions during that year the award may be renewed.
+This will be awarded via the same audition process and no separate application is necessary.The awards are made for one year, but if the holder wishes to continue and can demonstrate that they have made significant contributions during that year, the award may be renewed.

 Requirements, Interviews and Auditions